kwngptrl/FEM-Product-preview-card-component/README.md

 ### What I learned

 CSS is as confusing as ever.
+Not as perfect as I want it to be, but...

 ### Continued development